-I am also registered with a dental practice in Tilehurst, some 13 miles away!
-As a local resident, I'd like to understand what plans have been created for additional primary and dental care to meet the needs of these additional households?
+I am registered at Chapel Row surgery.
+The medical facility is stretched to capacity with long waits to see GPs in particular.
+The dispensary regularly operates reduced hours due to demand and recruitment problems - what plans have been created for additional primary and dental care to meet the needs of these additional households?
 Not a generic statement that the needs will be met, but something more substantive showing where these facilities will be, the size, feasibility of resourcing them and so on.
 For example, if local facilities struggle to resource their practices, how will this problem be overcome with any new practices?